zarusz/SlimMessageBus/docs/provider_hybrid.md

 }
 ```

-Above we define the hybrid bus as consisting of two transports - Memory and Azure Service Bus.
+Above we define the hybrid bus as consisting of two transports - Memory and Azure Service Bus:

 * The message type `CustomerEmailChangedEvent` published will be routed to the memory bus for delivery.
 * Converely, the `SendEmailCommand` will be routed to the Azure Service Bus transport.